Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Theory of vertical stirring

-For HD 15115 and HD 32297, analogous agreement between $M_{\rm big\,body\,debris}$ and $M_{\rm cascade}$ (now ranging from $\sim$5 to $60 \,m_\oplus$) can be obtained for big bodies on the order of Pluto in size (Table \ref{tab:match}).
-These calculations illustrate the potential for the big body stirrers to source a healthy fraction and perhaps even all of the observable cascade.
-For HD 32297, the collision frequency of big bodies (sub-Plutos) can be remarkably high, occurring on average once every $\sim$20 years.
-Again, as these are strongly gravitationally focussed collisions, they result in mergers with $f_{\rm debris}$ of just a few percent, not catastrophic disruptions (see footnote \ref{foot:au}).
+For HD 15115 and HD 32297, analogous agreement between $M_{\rm big\,body\,debris}$ and $M_{\rm cascade}$ (now ranging from $\sim$5 to $60 \,m_\oplus$) can be obtained for big bodies 200--500 km in radius (Table \ref{tab:match}).
+These calculations illustrate the potential for the big body stirrers to source a healthy fraction and perhaps even all of the observable cascade --- but at the cost of requiring a total mass in big bodies of $M_{\rm b,tot} \simeq 600$--2200 $M_\oplus$, at the upper bound of what is cosmogonically plausible \citep{krivov21}.
+The collision frequency of big bodies can be remarkably high, occurring on average once every $\sim$0.6--50 years.
+Again, as these are strongly gravitationally focussed collisions, they result in mergers with $f_{\rm debris}$ of just a few percent, not catastrophic disruptions, and are consequently harder to detect.

 \begingroup \endgroup